KhainTCore/wanderingThoughts/README.md

 # Personal Website

 The name makes no sense?
 Of course it doesn't, it is just a random string of words I threw together.
 Silly you, thinking there was logic here.
+This is a personal project I'm doing to create a website to host all of my random hobbies.
+It is also a way for me to work on my webdevelopment skills, try out new technologies, and generally experiment with Design and website structure.

+Built using Material Design and the core design principle.

 ## TODO (Tasks)

-Things to work on, though nothing is in any particular order ('Cause chaos and madness are more fun!).
+* Redesign
+  * Follow Material Design Best Practices and Specifications
+  * More Aesthetic appeal
+  * Easier use of provided features
+  * Experiment

 ### Config/Deploy

-* Set up a CI/CD pipeline (pipeline... not pipe) (using Jenkins or some other free equivalent)
+* Set up a CI/CD pipeline (using Jenkins or some other free equivalent)
 * Implement HTTPS with port 443 (currently just running on http - okay since I don't take user input (gets hacked next week))
-* Ensure AoT Compilation in Angular for Efficiency
 * Create A Deploy Strategy for Uploading Content (Do it the best way - manually, muwahaha)
+* Implement AOT Compilation for prod to improve performance

 ### Back-end